Effect-TS/effect/packages/schema/README.md

 }
 ```

 Here, `ParseIssue` represents an error that might occur during the parsing process.
 It is wrapped in a tagged error to make it easier to catch errors using `Effect.catchTag`.
-The result `Either<ParseError, A>` contains the inferred data type described by the schema.
+The result `Either<A, ParseError>` contains the inferred data type described by the schema.
 A successful parse yields a `Right` value with the parsed data `A`, while a failed parse results in a `Left` value containing a `ParseError`.

 ### Handling Async Transformations